weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_01_Lab01_Ex1_Create_Connectors.md

 - Created a custom Microsoft 365 domain in Microsoft Azure
 - Created the DNS records in Microsoft Azure that are required to support the custom domain and the selected Microsoft 365 services

+1. On LON-CL1, you must open an elevated instance of **Windows PowerShell**.
+Select the magnifying glass (Search) icon on the taskbar at the bottom of the screen ad type **powershell** in the Search box that appears.
+In the list of search results, right-click on **Windows
+   PowerShell** (do NOT select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu.

+ 2. Maximize your PowerShell window.
+In Windows PowerShell, at the command prompt, type the following command and press Enter:

+ 	Install-Module -name Exchangeonlinemanagement

+ 3. If you are prompted to confirm whether you want to install the module from an untrusted repository (PSGallery), enter **A** to select **[A] Yes to
+    All.**

+ 4. At the command prompt, type the following command and press Enter:

+		Connect-exchangeonline

+ 5. A **Microsoft 365 Sign in** window will appear.
+Enter in the username for the **Mod Administrator** account provided by your learning provider
+    (admin@M365xZZZZZZ.onmicrosoft.com) and then select **Next**.

+ 6. In the **Enter password** window, enter the password for this admin account provided by your learning provider, and then select **Sign in**.
+It may take a moment to sign in before it returns a command prompt.

+ 7. At the command prompt, type the following command and press Enter (**Note:** This command may fail the first time.
+If it fails, re-run this step until it returns a successful result (the command prompt appears with no errors); testing shows that it sometimes takes two attempts):

+	Enable-OrganizationCustomization

+  8. Close the PowerShell window.

 ## Exercise 1 - Create Connectors

 As part of her pilot project for Adatum’s Exchange deployment, Holly wants to begin by creating custom send and receive connectors in her on-premises Exchange Server using the on-premises Exchange admin center.